CLASSES FIVE DAYS A WEEK

 Taekwondo can be characterized by unity: the unity of body, mind, and life, and the unity of the pose [“poomsae”] and confrontation, and cracking down.
 When you do Taekwondo, you should make your mind peaceful and synchronize your mind with your movements, and extend this harmony to your life and society.
 This is how in Taekwondo the principle of physical movements, the principle of mind training, and the principle of life become one and the same.
 On the other hand, the right poomsae lead to the right confrontation, which will eventually produce great destructive power.

 How come we reach such a unity in Taekwondo?
-Taekwondo is a way of life, much like having a job, raising a family, fighting for a cause, or any one of numerous raison d’être.
+Taekwondo is a way of life, much like having a job, raising a family, fighting for a cause, or anyone for numerous reasons.
 What makes Taekwondo different from these is that it is an activity for survival in extremely antagonistic situations.
 One must always overcome the enemy that is trying to cause harm.
 But simply winning a fight is not enough to guarantee one’s safety, because the enemy may recuperate and attack again.
 Moreover, there may be many other enemies than the one that was just defeated.
 One cannot ever feel safe unless one gains permanent peace.
 To attain this permanent or lasting peace, one needs unity.
-This is what Taekwondo aim for.
-Otherwise Taekwondo would be no different from any other street-fighting skills.
+This is what Taekwondo aims for.
+Otherwise, Taekwondo would be no different from any other street-fighting skills.

-Taekwondo pursues harmonious growth and improvements of life through its unique activities.
+Taekwondo pursues harmonious growth and improvements in life through its unique activities.
 This is why one could say Taekwondo is a way of life.
 To ultimately enable ourselves to lead more valuable lives, we would do well by finding the guiding principles deeply hidden in Taekwondo.
+Classes are separated by rank.
+Beginners and advanced classes.
+We also have a family class that consists of all ranks.
+This allows family members of different belt levels to attend classes together.
+All participants start as a white belt and work their way up to black belt.
+It takes a minimum of three years to reach black belt.
+We also accept students from other schools.
+Transfer students must meet all the forms requirements before moving up in the ranks.